Eri silk: Qualities

 Eri silk is a staple fiber, unlike other silks, which are continuous filament.
 The texture of the fabric is coarse, fine, and dense.
 It is very strong, durable, and elastic.
 Eri silk is darker and heavier than other silks and blends well with wools and cotton.
-Due to its thermal properties it is warm in winter and cool in summer.
+Renowned for its rustic look, eri silk has excellent thermal properties, ensuring coolness in summer and warmth in winter.
+Additionally, it holds eco-friendly certification, underscoring its sustainability credentials.

 Uses of eri silk fabric

 In India, eri was mostly used for the preparation of winter shawls for men and women.
 The thermal properties of eri silk makes it a suitable fabric for shawls, jackets, blankets, and bed spreads.
 Dress materials and baby dresses are also made from eri silk fabric because of its soft texture and moisture absorbent quality.
 Nowadays very fine (up to 210 Nm) eri spun yarns are available, which enables weaving of very fine clothing, including traditional sari dress materials.

 Eri silk is durable and strong and has a typical texture; hence, it is widely used in home furnishing like curtains, bed covers, cushion covers, wall hangings, quilts, etc. Its woolly feel adds to the comfort.

-Two eri spun-silk mills have been established in Hindupur in Andhra Pradesh and Kokrajhar in Assam while another is at Chaygaon, near Guwahati, Assam, which is spinning Eri spun-silk yarn with various blends with bamboo, muga silk, and cotton.
+Two eri spun-silk mills have been established in Hindupur in Andhra Pradesh and Kokrajhar in Assam while another is at Chaygaon, near Guwahati, Assam, which is spinning eri spun-silk yarn with various blends with bamboo, muga silk, and cotton.

 Eri silk products are promoted as eco-friendly and natural, and provide jobs and money for the tribal peoples who practice eri culture.

 Eri silk production in India during 2007–2008 was 1,530 tons.
 This made up 73 percent of the total wild silk production of 2,075 tons.

 Vegan designer Lucy Tammam uses eri silk in her couture evening and bridal wear collections.